hawkticehurst/musician-meetup/README.md

 ## Project Description

-This is a written, non-technical description of your project.
-Depending on the specifics of your project, you should outline the answers to these (and perhaps other) questions:

-- Who is your target audience?
-Who do you envision using your application?
-Depending on the domain of your application, there may be a variety of audiences interested in using your application.
-You should hone in on one of these audiences.
-- Why does your audience want to use your application?
-Please provide some sort of reasoning.
-- Why do you as developers want to build this application?

-**Write this as a narrative (no bullet points or tables).**

 Our target audience is people who want to play music in a group.
-We want to build a platform in which people can find others to form music ensembles to enjoy playing music.
+We want to build a platform in which people can find others to form music ensembles and enjoy playing music together.

 It can be hard for people playing an instrument to find people playing similar instruments, or an ensemble/band may be looking for a certain player to join their group (Ex: Jazz band needs a bass player).
 This platform will allow people to post public meetup events and message other players.
+This platform will also allow users to learn from other players nearby to them.

+As developers, we are intrigued by the challenge that live-messaging with web sockets presents.
+We are also interested to see how connecting users chatting with actual meetup capabilities will go, how seamless we can make the transition.

 ## Technical Description

-**Include an architectural diagram mapping 1) all server and database components, 2) flow of data, and its communication type (message?
-REST API?).**

 ### Infrastructure